erstre/kmeans_clustering_compressing_img/README.md

 The k-means algorithm has several advantages, including its simplicity and efficiency in terms of computational complexity.
 However, it is sensitive to the initial placement of centroids and may converge to a local minimum rather than the global minimum.
 Additionally, it assumes that the clusters have a spherical shape and are of equal size, which may not always be the case in real-world data sets.

 ### Part I
-In the first part of the code the k-means algorithm is implemented and employed on a dataset of random points.
+In the first part of the code the k-means clustering algorithm is implemented and employed on a dataset of random points.
 This part illustrates how the centroids change in each iteration.

 ![ScreenShot](https://user-images.githubusercontent.com/128051856/227733083-7411762c-3fe5-481b-8113-4bcf679e9560.png)

+### Part II
+In the second part of the code the k-means clustering algorithm is employed in order to compress an image.
+In particular, the code:
+- Runs K-Means on the colors of the pixels in the image.
+- Maps each pixel on to it's closest centroid.

+### Part III
+Finally, we compress the image based on user's parameters, i.e., number of centroids and number of iterations, and demonstrate the compressed image.

 ### Prerequisites